issp-center-dev/Moller/docs/en/source/moller/basic-usage.rst

 **Installation**

-  Once the source files are obtained, you can install HTP-tools by running the following command.
+  Once the source files are obtained, you can install moller by running the following command.
 The required libraries will also be installed automatically at the same time.

   .. code-block:: bash

-     $ cd ./HTP-tools-dev
+     $ cd ./Moller
      $ python3 -m pip install .

   The executable files ``moller`` and ``moller_status`` will be installed.